 18. Sugar-Free Sweeteners

-A very wide range of sugar-free sweeteners is available that contain zero carbs.
+A very wide range of sugar-free sweeteners that contain zero carbs are available.
 Erythritol, Yacon Syrup, Stevia, Monk Fruit, Sucralose, and Xylitol are just a few.

 Sweeteners are one of the most important foods to avoid on a ketogenic diet.
 You must avoid white sugar, brown sugar, maple syrup, honey, maltodextrin, agave nectar, coconut sugar, and almost all traditional sweeteners.